 Dr. Christopher Ali is an Associate Professor in the University of Virginia Department of Media Studies.
 He joined the Department in the fall of 2013 after completing his PhD at the Annenberg School for Communication at the University of Pennsylvania.
-His research interests include: communication policy and regulation, critical political economy, critical geography, comparative media systems, localism and local news.
+His research interests include communication policy and regulation, critical political economy, critical geography, comparative media systems, localism, and local news.

-Christopher’s first book, Media Localism: The Policies of Place (University of Illinois Press, 2017) addresses the difficulties of defining and regulating local media in the 21st century in the United States, United Kingdom and Canada and the implications these difficulties have for the long-term viability of local news.
+Christopher’s first book, Media Localism: The Policies of Place (University of Illinois Press, 2017) addresses the difficulties of defining and regulating local media in the 21st century in the United States, United Kingdom, and Canada and the implications these difficulties have for the long-term viability of local news.”

 Currently, Christopher is the Faculty Fellow at the Benton Foundation.
-In 2016-2017, Christopher was a Fellow with the Tow Center for Digital Journalism at Columbia University, where he completed an intensive research project on the state of small market newspapers in the United States titled, “Local News in a Digital World: Small Market Newspapers in an era of Digital Disruption.”
+In 2016-2017, Christopher was a Fellow with the Tow Center for Digital Journalism at Columbia University, where he completed an intensive research project on the state of small market newspapers in the United States titled, “Local News in a Digital World: Small Market Newspapers in an era of Digital Disruption.

-Dr. George Beller is a Professor Emeritus of the University of Virginia School of Medicine.
+Dr. George Beller is a Professor Emeritus at the University of Virginia School of Medicine.
 He is a graduate of Dartmouth College and the University of Virginia School of Medicine.
 He undertook his cardiology training at Harvard Medical School and the Massachusetts General Hospital (MGH).
 In 1977, after serving 3 years on the staff of the MGH, he returned to UVA as Chief of the Cardiovascular Division, a position he held for 28 years.

 His research focus is the development of noninvasive imaging techniques for the detection of heart disease.
 He is a Past President of the American College of Cardiology and the Association of University Cardiologists.
 He is the recipient of the Distinguished Scientist Award from the American College of Cardiology.
 On a local level, he served on the boards of Live Arts and Piedmont Council for the Arts.

-Aleen is a former high school Spanish teacher and currently works at food justice nonprofit Cultivate Charlottesville as outreach and resource program director.
+Aleen Cary is a former high school Spanish teacher and currently works at food justice nonprofit Cultivate Charlottesville as outreach and resource program director.
 After earning her undergraduate degree from James Madison University, Aleen taught for a decade in Prince William and Albemarle Counties.

 When she left the classroom, Aleen remained involved in the field of education professionally—working for Teachstone—and on a volunteer basis—joining the board of City Schoolyard Garden (CSG).

-Aleen honed her nonprofit skills at Center for Nonprofit Excellence (CNE) and uses them to focus on issues of equity in the Charlottesville area.
-She also serves on the board of Building Goodness Foundation.
+Aleen honed her nonprofit skills at the Center for Nonprofit Excellence (CNE) and uses them to focus on issues of equity in the Charlottesville area.
+She also serves on the board of the Building Goodness Foundation.